 x, y, z Vertices of the polygon in a form accepted by xyz.coords. fill logical; should the polygon be filled? plot logical; should the polygon be displayed? coords Which two coordinates $(x = 1, y = 2, z = 3)$ describe the polygon.
-If missing, triangulate makes an automatic choice. random Should a random triangulation be used?
+If missing, triangulate makes an automatic choice. random Currently ignored.
+The triangulation is deterministic.
 Other parameters to pass to lines3d or shade3d if plot = TRUE.